The Unsung Heroes of Yorkshire

 Barney Colehan was born Bernard Colehan in Calverley, Leeds and went on to have a major influence on popular culture.
 Barney was a pioneer of TV and radio.
 He produced the first programme when television production arrived in the north of England in 1951.
 He’s probably best known for developing Top Of The Pops, The Good Old Days and It’s a Knockout.
 But he also brought Britain its first TV talent competition, Top Town.
 I like the earlier role he played in normalising the regional accent across the Received Pronunciation dominated airwaves.
 See those painfully accurate Harry Enfield and Paul Whitehouse sketches.
 His radio show Have A Go (1946 to 1967) introduced, for the first time, a cross-section of regional accents to the nation’s airwaves.

-“Became the first pilot to fly from London to Moscow in one day”
+“First pilot to fly from London to Moscow in one day”

 Sir Edward Victor Appleton was born in Bradford (1892) and received the 1947 Nobel Prize in Physics for his contributions to the knowledge of the ionosphere, which also led to the development of radar.
 He proved the existence of the layer in the upper atmosphere using ‘frequency-modulation radar’, shooting radio waves at the layer and showing that they were reflected and returned.
 The ionosphere was thus the first thing detected by radiolocation.
 As we all know, Radar was crucial in winning the Second World War.